 We all enjoy the beauty of a freshly mulched flower bed.
 But you need quality mulch that looks professional and helps to benefit your flower beds and gardens.
-At Eby’s we manufacture our mulch ourselves so we can produce a high quality mulch that we can stand behind.
-Below is are the different kinds of mulch that we produce and sell.
-Then we also have a number of answers to common questions that people have about mulch.
+At Ebyland LLC, we sell mulch manufactured locally by Eby Sawmill.
+Below are the different kinds of mulch that we sell.
+We also have a number of answers to common questions that people have about mulch.

 Typical Questions about Mulch

 Mulch is made from the scrap wood produced at Eby Sawmill.
 When a log is sawn into lumber, there is always wood that cannot make a board.
 In years gone by, this byproduct had virtually no value and was left to rot somewhere.
 Sometimes it was burned just to get rid of it.
 Mulch is made from the scrap wood that has no lumber value.
 The scrap wood is fed into a big shredder which reduces it to a shredded mulch.
 It is left to age in a large pile.
 Before it is sold, the mulch is processed a second time to achieve a premium product.